pingswept/design-for-fab/content/logistics/projects.md

 Project due: Thursday, February 9, at the start of class. -->

+# P3: Build a wind-powered car

+Build a small vehicle (less than 40 cm long) that can drive **upwind** without any source of energy other than the wind.
+We will use a fan for testing.

+### You will be given:
+*  1 hardened steel shaft, 4 mm diameter, 300 mm long (cut only with hacksaw, NOT bandsaw or shear!)
+*  4 ball bearings, ID 4 mm, OD either 9 or 12 mm
+*  More ball bearings, if you need them

+A few guidelines to help your learning:

+* On the final vehicle, Lego gears are prohibited.
+You can use other Legos (wheels or whatever) if you want, but no Lego gears.
+This is to encourage you to learn how to design a gear, if you want to use gears.
+For prototyping, anything goes.
+* If your design uses a propeller, do not 3D print a propeller, unless it is entirely of your own design.
+This is to encourage you to learn how to design a propeller.
+* Your vehicle does NOT have to be a car.
+Wheels are cool, but other methods could also work, depending on your goals.
+* Think carefully about tip speed ratio: https://mmpa.org/wp-content/uploads/2015/09/Tip-Speed-Ratio-Provided-by-Kid-Wind-PDF.pdf

+### P3 due dates

+P3 learning goals: Monday, February 3, 11:59 PM on Canvas.

+P3 final: Wednesday, February 12, at the start of class.
+You can submit documentation up until late Wednesday night, but we will be testing vehicles in class.

 # P2: Build a sturdy wooden chair

 Build a chair out of wood.